ucdavis/hpccf-docs/docs/software/conda.md

 # :simple-python: :simple-anaconda: Conda and Python

-HPCCF clusters have a centrally installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).
-**conda is our preferred and supported method for Python environments; we prefer not to centrally install any Python libraries**.
+HPC@UCD clusters have a centrally installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html). **conda is our preferred and supported method for Python environments; we prefer not to centrally install any Python libraries**.
 Our conda install can also be levered by users to install arbitrary software available in conda repos in their home directories without needing to wait for systems administrators; many users may find this preferable, as our software install backlog is substantial.

 To help with troubleshooting and compatibility, we **do not** provide support for conda installations in user home directories; instead, users should load our central conda with `module load conda`, which will automatically perform the